- Getting Started: Church WordPress Theme Documentation

 Page Builder – Video Tutorials #

-We will apply some great start guide video tutorials for the page builder WordPress plugin and pages creation.
-In addition, to see all the official videos please go to the plugin developers’ site on https://vc.wpbakery.com/video-tutorials/.
-Moreover, we have a complete list of video tutorials for all page building processes on WordPress on our YouTube channel, please check it out on our Church theme documentation.
+We will apply some great start guide video tutorials for the page builder WordPress plugin and page creation.
+In addition, to see all the official videos, please go to the plugin developers’ site.

 Visual Composer Plugin Navigation Interface